Fragile topological insulators protected by rotation symmetry without spin-orbit coupling: Introduction

 In this paper, we present a series of models for fragile topological insulators protected by TR symmetry ($T; T^2=+1$) and $n$-fold rotation (C$_n$) symmetry in class AI ($n=2,4,6$) and discuss their topological properties.
 Our findings are summarized as follows.

 First, we take the model of a fragile insulator introduced by Fu\cite{Fu2011} and its variants with C$_n$ symmetry, and develop a theory for gapless surface states which are protected by TR and C$_n$ symmetries and represented in terms of orbital pseudo-spin basis with angular momentum $l$.
 We systematically examine the stability of symmetry-protected gapless surface states for minimal $2\times2$ surface Hamiltonian, and find that $n$ surface Dirac cones can emerge when $2l =0 \mod n$ $(n=2,4,6)$, where each Dirac cone is locally protected by $C_2T$ symmetry\cite{CFang15}, the combination of $C_2$ and TR symmetries.
 In particular, we find that the Fu model, which originally has C$_4$ symmetry with $l=1$, hosts two surface Dirac cones when the C$_4$ symmetry is broken down to C$_2$ symmetry.
 When $2l\ne0$ mod $n$ ($n=2,4,6$), the minimial $2\times2$ surface Hamiltonian has gapless surface states with a quadratic band touching at a high-symmetry point.
 When the minimal Hamiltonian is doubled to $4\times4$ Hamiltonian, this band touching can be either gapped or changed into multiple Dirac cones.
+We define two kinds of surface topological numbers protecting gapless surface states.